joshuaMarple/dotfiles/README.md

 ./install.sh
 ~~~

-This will symlink the above dotfiles to the appropriate location.
+This will symlink the above dotfiles to the appropriate location and install a number of applications.